arnaud-jamin/Cog/README.md

 - `Plugins/CogWindow` - ImGui window management (Base Window, Layout)
 - `Plugins/CogDebug` - Debug functionalities (Log, Debug Draw, Plot, Metric, ...)
 - `Plugins/CogImGui` - Integration of Imgui for Unreal, inspired by [UnrealImGui](https://github.com/segross/UnrealImGui)
-- `Plugins/CogInterface` - Interfaces implemented by actors to inspect them
+- `Plugins/CogCommon` - Common headers

-The reason for having multiple plugins is to ease the integration for projects that do not use the `Ability System Component` or `Enhanced Input`.
+Cog has multiple plugins to ease the integration for projects that do not use the `Ability System Component` or `Enhanced Input`.
-For the next step of the setup, it is assumed all the plugins are used.
+For the setup next steps, it is assumed all the plugins are used.

 1. Setup up module dependencies: